 TrunkSpace: Seeing you in “Seeds” reminded us of our own high school wrestling days.
 Did you have to suck some weight to play Marcus in the film?
 Was that something that the script called for or was it a physical trait that you brought to the character through your own journey of discovery?

 Long: (Laughter) That’s funny.
 Yeah, I felt I had to lose some weight.
 It was not indicated in the script, but I instinctively came to know that Marcus should not look like this healthy, fairly strong guy.
 So, I dropped down to about 155 pounds.
 Normally, I am about 185 pounds, so the weight loss was pretty significant for me.
-I felt that this guy had to look and feel weak from his emotional decay and the actual physical anguish he inhabited.
+It did take some time to get into a proper weight-loss routine, but I could handle it well.
+I know products like these Proplant Complete Shake ingredients work really well to help regulate appetite and fast metabolism.
+However, I felt that this guy had to look and feel weak from his emotional decay and the actual physical anguish he inhabited.
+So, taking plant protein wouldn’t have helped me look weak!
 All of these things affect me as an actor in how I express another’s life.
 It can be as subtle as just a very different pair of shoes.
 I live for that kind of stuff.

 TrunkSpace: The film takes place on the New England coast.
 We know you’re a New England boy.
 What is it about New England that makes such a great setting for horror films/thrillers?
 It just seems like a regional staple for genre projects.

 Long: That’s an interesting question.
 I’ve never really thought about that, but now that you mention it I will start to.
 Maybe it’s that it has all those puritan roots, and there are certainly a lot of woods, and New England, as you know, in the winter can look and feel pretty downright depressing… spooky even.